p4535992/foundryvtt-arms-reach/README.md

 ## Known issue/Limitation

+- I know there is some measure distance issue, i'm trying to find a math formula for better manage the use cases
 - Only Grid Square Maps are supported so Gridless and Hex map not work with the same logic (you can make it work by manipulating the module settings in some way) i will try in the future for 0.8.X to integrated this library [lib-find-the-path](https://github.com/dwonderley/lib-find-the-path/) for manage every type of map

 ## Installation